owasp-modsecurity/ModSecurity-nginx/README.md

 Before compile this software make sure that you have libmodsecurity installed.
 You can download it from the ModSecurity git repository.
 For information pertaining to the compilation and installation of libmodsecurity please consult the documentation provided along with it.

-With libmodsecurity installed, you can proceed with the installation of the ModSecurity-nginx connector, which follow thes Nginx 3rd party module installation procedure:
+With libmodsecurity installed, you can proceed with the installation of the ModSecurity-nginx connector, which follow the Nginx 3rd party module installation procedure:

 ```
 ./configure --add-module=/path/your/modsecurity-for-nginx